-Your attic may be where you store your holiday decorations and old clothes, and your basement may be the place for your impressive home entertainment system.
-These rooms may not factor into your everyday life, but there always is an insurance risk.
+Your attic may be where you store your holiday decorations, old clothes and sentimental treasures, and your basement may be the place for your impressive home entertainment system.
+But even if these rooms do not factor into your everyday life, they still post an insurance risk.
 A place you do not visit often can develop problems unseen.

 If raccoons or insects invade your home, they are likely to start with the attic and basement respectively.
 If raccoons invade your home, you may notice trails, droppings and noises.
 While it is possible to trap and disperse of the raccoons yourself, it can be difficult to completely eradicate the invaders and seal up the hole they used to get into the attic in the first place.
 The best course of action is to hire a professional, local raccoon removal expert.